Framed cohomological Hall algebras and cohomological stable envelopes: Framed semistable CoHA via stable envelopes

 We can now complete the proof by combining abelianization of stable envelopes and abelianization of CoHA.
 Applying the first part of Theorem \ref{theorem abelianization CoHA} and Theorem \ref{theorem abelianization stable envelopes}, one gets the commutative diagram

-where $\naka_{\bi}:=\mu^{-1}(\bi_i^\perp)^{S-ss}/S_i$.
+where $\naka_{\bi_i}:=\mu_{\vi,\w}^{-1}(\bi_i^\perp)^{S-ss}/S_i$.
 We now construct horizontal maps that fill the two missing edges of the cube above. \begin{lma} There exist dashed maps

-that make the diagram commute. \end{lma} \begin{proof} We begin with the lower edge.
-Unraveling the definition of $\bm{\psi}_{\text{ab}}$, one sees that we need to find a dashed arrow that makes the following diagram commute
+making the diagram commute. \end{lma} \begin{proof} We begin with the lower edge.
+Unraveling the definition of $\bm{\psi}_{\text{ab}}$, one sees that we need to find a dashed map that makes the following diagram commute

 The fiber squares\footnote{Notice that the central square is Cartesian because the action of $G_{\vi}'$ is free on the $iso$-locus.}

 gives the following commutative diagram when passing to $S\times T_\w$-equivariant cohomology